nickmuse/legion/rulebook.md

 If a defensive player rushes before the count, it will result in an offsides penalty.
 They must then retreat behind the line of scrimmage cone (regaining a legal guarding position) and wait for the count.
 QB gets a “Free play” and may scramble as soon as defender passes cone at any point.
 5 yard penalty applied.

+Intentional grounding does not exist.
+A QB is free to throw away the ball at any time.

 ## Boundaries

 Outer most edge of cone is considered out of bounds.